-- 1. To ensure the highest levels of student satisfaction with the School's educational experience. - 2.
+- I. To ensure the highest levels of student satisfaction with the School's educational experience. - 2.
 To ensure that the School's educational programs are continually aligned with the employment needs of the market for business professionals. - 3.
 To ensure the School's sustainable growth through recruitment and retention of appropriately qualified faculty. - 4.
 To provide faculty with a supportive environment that is conducive to their professional growth. - 5.
 To continually enhance the School's reputation and visibility through maintaining a close relationship with the business community.

-The School of Business Administration offers two programs, a Bachelor of Business Administration (B.B.A.) and a Master of Business Administration (M.B.A.) program.
-The curricula in both programs are rich in conceptual content; however, the primary emphasis of our educational experience is on equipping students with the applied skills and the professional and ethical perspectives necessary for success in the global marketplace.
+The School of Business Administration offers three programs, a Bachelor of Business Administration (B.B.A.), Master of Business Administration (M.B.A.) and an Executive Master of Business Administration (E.M.B.A.) program.
+The curricula in these programs are rich in conceptual content; however, the primary emphasis of our educational experience is on equipping students with the applied skills and the professional and ethical perspectives necessary for success in the global marketplace.